 Business Litigation, Employment Litigation

 Born in Hilo, Lincoln S.T.
 Ashida is the longest serving Corporation Counsel in the history of the County of Hawaii, having served in this position from December 2000 to April 2014.
-As the County’s former top civil attorney, his clients included the Mayor, Hawaii County Council, and various other County of Hawaii departments and boards and commissions.
+As the County's former top civil attorney, his clients included the Mayor, Hawaii County Council, and various other County of Hawaii departments and boards and commissions.
 Mr. Ashida is also a former deputy prosecuting attorney for the County of Hawaii, who successfully prosecuted many high-profile cases and jury trials that received national attention.
-He also headed the sex crimes unit at the Prosecuting Attorney’s Office during his tenure there and served as a supervising attorney for the Office.
-Mr. Ashida is a Director at our law firm.
+He also headed the sex crimes unit at the Prosecuting Attorney's Office during his tenure there and served as a supervising attorney for the Office.
+Mr. Ashida is Senior Counsel at our law firm.

 Mr. Ashida was the 2009 statewide recipient of the Hawaii State Bar Association's C. Frederick Schutte award for outstanding contribution to the legal profession in the State of Hawaii.
 In 2010, he was the statewide recipient of the Hawaii State Bar Association Government Lawyer's Section Pro Bono Service Award for outstanding contribution to the community in providing pro bono service and leadership.